collections_bookmark Part of Bloomburrow

 What turn does Fabled Passage usually get activated?

-Is Fabled Passage legal in Commander?
+Is Fabled Passage legal in Commander and other formats?